interwebLT/docs/source/includes/_pagination.html.md

 Selly::Orders::List(page: 10)
 ```

 Selly offers the ability to paginate any `list` or `index` resource.
-The `X-Total-Pages` header returns teh total number of pages for the resources at the specific endpoint you're using.
+The `X-Total-Pages` header returns the total number of pages for the resources at the specific endpoint you're using.

 ### Query Parameters